 \begin{quote} ``I've dropped off on ChatGPT a lot over the last week or two, when I found out that they had a leak and that people's chats were found on Google.
 That very much bothered me [...]
 Before, I would log in and let it track what I talked about so that I could get a more personalized experience.
 But if that means that I have to give up my privacy and what we talk about, it's not a good trade-off for me.
 Now I'm using it for very generic information, and I'm also not logging in.'' \end{quote}

-Such constrained use became more pronounced when the perceived S\&P stakes were higher.
-10/21 participants reported heightened anxiety and discomfort when using GenAI tools in contexts with higher S\&P stakes, such as legal support (3/10), proprietary content creation (3/10), work-related tasks (3/10), and others.
-For instance, P10 worried that sensitive legal information, such as litigation strategy, could be exposed to opposing parties.
-If using GenAI tools for legal support, P10 indicated that they would compare different tools' S\&P practices, if such information were available:
+Such constrained use became more pronounced when perceived S\&P stakes were higher.
+About half of participants reported heightened anxiety or discomfort when using GenAI tools in higher-stakes S\&P contexts (10/21), such as legal support (3/10), proprietary content creation (3/10), work-related tasks (3/10), and other sensitive uses.
+P10 worried that sensitive legal information, such as litigation strategy, could be exposed to opposing parties.
+When considering GenAI tools for legal support, P10 indicated that they would compare different tools' S\&P practices, if such information were available:

-\begin{quote} ``For legal uses, which is a lot more sensitive, at that point you would be comparing the privacy level of one against the other.
+\begin{quote} ``For legal uses, which is a lot more sensitive, you would be comparing the privacy level of one against the other.
 In the case of a law firm, their approach to litigating, for example, you don't want that known to your opposing party -- it could cost a lot if somebody can get hold of the information and somehow use it in a nefarious way.'' \end{quote}